Fire destroys shops in Kano market - Daily Trust

 A night fire has destroyed some shops at Kasuwar Rimi Market in Kano, firefighters said on Thursday.

-Saminu Abdullahi, spokesman of the Kano State Fire Service said 10 shops were destroyed in the fire which occurred about 8:40 pm on Wednesday.
+Saminu Abdullahi, spokesman of Kano State Fire Service, said 10 shops were destroyed in the fire which occurred at about 8.40 pm on Wednesday.

 “We received a distress call from one Magaji Umar that there was a fire outbreak at the market where they sell mattresses, beds and carpentry materials.

-”On receiving the information, we quickly sent some of our personnel and fire fighting vehicles to the scene at 8:49 pm to quench the fire so as not to affect other shops,” he said.
+“On receiving the information, we quickly sent some of our personnel and a fire-fighting vehicle to the scene at about 8.49 pm to quench the fire so as not to affect other shops,” he said.
+(NAN)

 Dollar payments are now available for ALL Nigerians.
 Our clients earn about $5,000 - $10,000 acquiring premium domains.
 Read testimonials from others who have benefited.
 Click here to start